isws-hufflepuff/project-implementation/README.md

 ### Ollama Python
 ![Static Badge](https://img.shields.io/badge/Python-10.6-blue)

 Ollama can also be run using a Python library.
-It makes us able to script the prompts, structure and store the responses in the format we want (JSON, CSV, RDF...).
+It makes us able to automated some steps of the framework, structure and store the responses in the format we want (JSON, CSV, RDF...).

 * [Short documentation](https://www.ollama.com/blog/python-javascript-libraries)
 * [Customized answers with Ollama](https://github.com/ollama/ollama/blob/main/docs/api.md)